-3.5 Stage D: consulting on the SA Report
+3.5 Stage D: Consulting on the SA Report

-The SA Report has been produced for consultation alongside the Publication Core Strategy.
-The consultation period for the DPD and the SA Report is 16th December 2010 to 3rd February 2011.
+The SA Report was produced for consultation alongside the Publication Core Strategy.
+The consultation period for the DPD and the SA Report was 16th December 2010 to 3rd February 2011.

+The current stage of the production of the Core Strategy is the Submission of the Core Strategy.
 The next stages of the production of the Core Strategy are: